Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Introduction

-In this paper, we consider a \ac{PVT} over a quadrant, where the two half-axes represent boundaries.
-We assume that the location of a seed of the underlying \ac{PPP}, hereafter the seed $S_0$, is arbitrarily fixed either at the boundary or close to the boundary.
-Firstly, we extend the integral-based method in~\cite{Brakke1986} to compute the mean cell size.
-Unlike the \acp{PVT} in the infinite plane, we show that a unit-intensity \ac{PPP} in a quadrant can induce Voronoi cells with mean area smaller or larger than unity.
-Secondly, we show how to compute the second moment of the cell size for the Voronoi cell $\mathcal{C}_0$ (that generated by seed $S_0$) assuming that the seed $S_0$ is located either at the corner of the quadrant or at the boundary and far from the corner.
-The latter can be seen as a \ac{PVT} in the half-plane with the seed $S_0$ located at the boundary.
-In both cases, we illustrate that the Gamma distribution with fitted mean and variance provides an accurate approximation for the distribution of the cell size.
-In a recent paper~\cite{Devroye2017}, it has been shown that the asymptotic distribution of the Voronoi cell size is independent of the location of the seed $S_0$ (almost everywhere) and of the intensity underlying the \ac{PPP} including also the case of inhomogeneous \ac{PPP}.
-Our results complement the analysis in~\cite{Devroye2017}, showing that for a homogeneous \ac{PPP} with finite intensity $\lambda$ and in a zero measure set of $S_0$, i.e., at the boundary, the moments of the cell size can be location-dependent.
+In this paper, we consider a homogeneous \ac{PPP} $\mathcal{S}$ of finite intensity $\lambda$ over the quadrant $\mathbb{R}^2_+$, where the two half-axes represent physical boundaries.
+The points (or seeds) of the process are denoted by $S_i, i\!=\!1,2,\ldots$ We also assume an additional point $S_0$, which is arbitrarily fixed either at the boundary or close to that.
+Let us denote by $\mathcal{C}_0$ the Voronoi cell centered at $S_0$ with respect to the set $\mathcal{S}\cup \left\{S_0\right\}$.
+Firstly, we compute the mean area for the Voronoi cell $\mathcal{C}_0$ falling inside the quadrant.
+We show that it can be smaller or larger than $\lambda^{-1}$, depending on the location of the seed $S_0$.
+On the other hand, in $\mathbb{R}^2$, the mean area of Voronoi cells is $\lambda^{-1}$.
+Secondly, we extend the method of~\cite{Brakke1986} to compute the second moment of the area, after fixing $S_0$ either at the corner of the quadrant or at the boundary and far from the corner.
+The latter can be seen as a \ac{PVT} in the half-plane with the point $S_0$ located at the boundary.
+In both cases, we illustrate that the two-parameter Gamma distribution with fitted mean and variance using the method of moments can be a useful approximation for the distribution of the area of $\mathcal{C}_0$ falling inside the domain.
+The parameters of the Gamma approximation depend on the location of $S_0$.
+Even though the distribution of the area is not exactly Gamma, as we will see a discrepancy around the peak, the approximations can be incorporated into certain applications introducing negligible errors.
+For instance, we will use the approximations in \acp{WSN} to study the distribution of the number of sensors with secure connection to and from an \ac{AP} in the presence of eavesdroppers.

-As a potential application, we utilize the Gamma approximation to study the distribution of in-degree with physical layer security in \ac{WSN}~\cite{Wyner1975}.
-We illustrate that for a sensor located at the boundary, it might be more probable to have secure out-connectivity than secure in-connectivity.
-This result complements the analysis in~\cite{Pinto2012}, where it is shown that in the infinite plane, secure in-connectivity is more probable than out-connectivity.
+In a recent paper~\cite{Devroye2017}, it has been shown that the asymptotic distribution (as the number of points tending to infinity) of the Voronoi cell area is independent of the location of the seed $S_0$ (almost everywhere) and of the intensity measure underlying the \ac{PPP}, including also the case of inhomogeneous \ac{PPP}.
+Our results complement the analysis in~\cite{Devroye2017}, showing that for a \ac{PPP} with finite intensity $\lambda$, the moments of the cell area are location-dependent near the boundaries.